single-spa/single-spa.js.org/docs/parcels-overview.md

 many registered applications and potentially many parcels.
 Typically we recommend you mount a parcel within the context of an application because the parcel will be unmounted with the application.

+If you are only using one framework, it is recommended to prefer framework components (i.e., React, Vue, and Angular components) over single-spa parcels.
+This is because framework components interop easier with each other than when there is an intermediate layer of single-spa parcels.
+You may import components between registered applications via `import` statements.
+You should only create a single-spa parcel if you need it to work with multiple frameworks. ([More details](/docs/recommended-setup#in-browser-versus-build-time-modules))

 ## Quick Example

 ```js